Kingswood University is designed as “classrooms without walls.” Learning takes place everywhere all the time.

 A holistic approach means that all life-lessons pour into the learning process.
-While we recognize the significant role the classroom has in our students’ education, we also believe that corporate worship in chapel, doing life together in the residence halls, and serving alongside one another in ministry (PULSE) is equally important.
+While we recognize the significant role the classroom has in our students’ education, we also believe that corporate worship in chapel, doing life together in the residence halls, and serving alongside one another in ministry is equally important.
 All these experiences bring about a holistic transformation of our heads, hearts, hands, and habits.

 Additionally, we design our classes to be integrated.
 We purposely incorporate “head-learning” with “heart-transformation” that is supported by “hands-of-service” to the world, both locally and globally.

 For example, a Bible class may have an exegesis assignment that intentionally serves as an input into a preaching class.
-Or a theology lecture on the Sacrament of Communion will purposely set up a Pastoral Ministries class discussion about serving Communion.
+Or a theology lecture on the sacrament of communion will purposely set up a Pastoral Ministries class discussion about serving Communion.
 That discussion may then flow seamlessly into the actual celebration of the Lord’s Supper in our chapel service.

 Other indicators that help us measure success include the following:

 - Employment Placement Rate shows how many of our students are employed in a position that reflects an area of their academic and ministry training.
-From the graduating class of 2016 and 2017, 57% are engaged in ministry employment relating to their education.

 - Further Education Placement Rate reveals how many of our graduates have been accepted into a program of further education in a related field.
-Thirty-three percent of our 2016 graduates and 29%of our 2017 graduates have enroled in advanced degree programs.

 Employment Placement Rate